-- The RSL based on a cancer risk of 1E-6 - The RSL based on a noncancer hazard index (HI) of 0.1
+- The RSL based on a cancer risk of 1E-6 - The RSL based on a noncancer Hazard Quotient (HQ) of 0.1

 The edition of the RSLs current when the project is begun will be used throughout all versions of the RFI and (if necessary) the following corrective measures implementation work plans, corrective action programs, and confirmation follow-up.
 This two-step screening procedure will be applied to identify COPCs separately for surface soil and subsurface soil individually for each of the four MRSs.
+In addition for the third construction worker evaluation, the surface and subsurface soil data sets will be combined before identifying COPCs.